 Pay Your Bills on Time

-Paying your bills on time and paying down debt are the most reliable ways to raise your score.
+Paying your bills on time and paying down debt are the most reliable ways to raise your credit scores.
 If your report has several negative items, consider fixing your credit by disputing any of those items that may be inaccurate.

 Improve Your Credit Score